 The truth is, yes – modern homes do contain materials and products that can affect our health.
 Synthetic furniture finishes can release Volatile Organic Compounds (VOCs) into the air and plastics in everyday items can shed microplastics into the dust we breathe.
-But here’s the other truth – you don’t need to overhaul your entire home or throw everything away to make a meaningful difference.
+But here’s the other truth – you don’t need to overhaul your entire home or throw everything away to make meaningful changes.

 Every home is different.
 Every household has its own priorities, budget and realities.
 The goal isn’t a flawless, toxin-free home – as that doesn’t exist.
 The goal is a space that supports your health, reduces unnecessary exposures, and feels calm, nurturing and restorative.
 It all starts here.
 One small choice, then another, and before long, you’ll have built a home that is as healthy as it is beautiful.